2015 29er World Championship

 The 2015 29er World Championship was the 16th 29er World Championship, and took place at Pwllheli Sailing Club in Gwynedd, Wales.
 The event took place between 9 and 14 August 2015.
 The event was won by Australians Kyle O'Connell and Tom Siganto, who also won the youth fleet.
 Mimi El-Khazindar and Emma Loveridge of Great Britain finished as first female boat.

 Results

 Points carried forward from qualifying series not represented.
-Top 15 finishers shown.
+Gold Series only.